technobird22/GeoViewer/README.md

 ## System Requirements
 This script is relatively lightweight, using less than `200mb` of RAM and less than `20%` utilisation of my CPU (Quad core - 1.8GHZ) during testing.
 This may change as I add in more features, but it should stay relatively light.
-- Ram: I would suggest having some extra breathing room so maybe
+- Ram: I would suggest leaving some extra breathing room.
 - Disk space shouldn't be a problem: The output data does take up roughly the same space as input data, but you can easily choose not to keep the processed frames or to overwrite the input files.
 - Processor: Shouldn't matter too much but may affect running speed of the program.
 I have restricted the running speed of the program by having it pause every so often (200 frames right now), which **can** be disabled.